 Attend a TMS Technical Committee Meeting

 If you are interested in networking with professionals who work in your particular area of study, attending a TMS technical committee meeting is an excellent way to meet others with similar technical interests, while helping you to better understand TMS, how it works, and how it can benefit your career.
-More than 30 TMS technical committees from all five TMS technical divisions will hold committee meetings during TMS2018.
+More than 30 TMS technical committees from all five TMS technical divisions will hold committee meetings during TMS2020.
 These meetings are open to all meeting attendees.
 You do not have to RSVP to participate.
-A preliminary schedule of committee meetings can be found in the TMS2018 Attendee Toolbox.
-Find the one that best suits your technical interests and add it to your meeting calendar.

 Don’t Forget Your Student ID!

-Every student who registers for the TMS 2018 Annual Meeting & Exhibition at the student rate will be asked to show a valid student ID when they pick up their badges at the registration desk.
+Every student who registers for the TMS 2020 Annual Meeting & Exhibition at the student rate will be asked to show a valid student ID when they pick up their badges at the registration desk.
 This is the only way to make sure you receive the deeply discounted student attendee rate on the conference.
-So please—when you pack your bags for Phoenix, don’t forget to bring your student ID!
+So please—when you pack your bags for San Diego, don’t forget to bring your student ID!